 I think some of the reason shell scripts tend to have lots of issues is that commonly one doesn't learn shell scripting like "traditional" programming languages.
 Instead scripts tend to evolve from existing interactive command line use, or are based on existing scripts which themselves have propagated the limitations of ancient shell script interpreters.

-It's definitely worth spending the relatively small amount of time required to learn the shell script language correctly, if one uses linux/BSD/Mac OS X desktops or servers.
-This is because shell is the main domain specific language designed to manipulate the UNIX abstractions for data and logic, i.e. files and processes.
-So as well as being useful at the command line, its use permeates any UNIX system.
+It's definitely worth spending the relatively small amount of time required to learn the shell script language correctly, if one uses linux/BSD/Mac OS X desktops or servers, where it is commonly used.

 Stylistic issues